 The following instructions use Deployment Manager to deploy a VM instance with Windows and all of the persistent disks that SAP ASE requires.
 You define the values for the installation in a Deployment Manager configuration file template.

 Deployment Manager treats all of the resources that are created for the SAP ASE system as a single entity called a deployment.
-You can view all of the deployments for your GCP project on the Deployments page in the GCP Console.
+You can view all of the deployments for your GCP project on the Deployments page in the Cloud Console.

 The following instructions use Cloud Shell, but if you prefer, you can use the Cloud SDK in your local terminal instead.